What is the Woolly Mammoth's Closest Living Relative?

 - At the top of each alignment, there is information on the % identity and the number of mismatches between the query and the database sequence.

-- Using the approximate times that these animals diverged from each other (from the Introduction section, above), and the actual number of differences in the DNA, estimate the rate at which the mitochondrial DNA acquires mutations.
+- Using the approximate times that these animals diverged from each other (from the Introduction section), and the actual number of differences in the DNA, you can estimate the rate at which the mitochondrial DNA acquires mutations.
 See the example below.